5.0 · 500+ Projects Delivered

 Frequently asked questions

 No. Perl runs server-side on our end.
-You just paste the two files and get a result.
+Paste LaTeX source or upload project ZIPs and get a result.

 No. diff is a generic text comparison tool that does not understand LaTeX structure. latexdiff parses the LaTeX, then diffs at the paragraph and equation level, then writes a compilable LaTeX file with markup macros.
 The two are not interchangeable.